prashantsingh8962/Cognifyz_DA_Intern/README.md

 - **LinkedIn**: [Cognifyz Technologies on LinkedIn](https://www.linkedin.com/company/cognifyz-technologies)

 This README should serve as a guide to understanding and completing your internship tasks effectively, providing you with valuable experience in data analysis.

-Feel free to explore the complete internship guide and start your journey towards mastering data analysis with Cognifyz Technologies!